 Children living with HIV

 Teenage years are a time of emotional and hormonal disruption.
-Not telling an HIV positive child until they are a teenager can cause a lot of mixed feelings and emotions as they develop identities, and go through puberty.
+Not telling a child with HIV until they are a teenager can cause a lot of mixed feelings and emotions as they develop their own identity, and go through puberty.
 As parents know, the teenage years are often not the easiest years of childhood.

 Parents living with HIV